Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 They want data centers and AI to be doing everyone's job and to outsource everything from knowledge to accountability.

-And a lot of the problems we see online with, say, censorship on Twitter, the algorithm still has that in its DNA.
+And a lot of the problems we see online with, say, censorship on Twitter, the algorithm still has that in its DNA, the same things that we had problems with four or five years ago.

-And I understand AI's here.
+And I understand AI is here.

 There's nothing we can do about it.